RosencrantzArt/Morning-Hub/README.md

 ## Credits
-- Acknowledgments to individuals and resources that contributed to the project CI students in our Swedish channel
+- Acknowledgments to individuals and resources that contributed to the project.
+- CI students in our Swedish channel
-Ci students in our april2024 channel
+- CI students in our april2024 channel
-Mentor Rory Patrick
+- Mentor Rory Patrick
-Thanks to all the tutors who helped me through thick and thin Loan Zaharia - CI student
+- Loan Zaharia - CI student
+- Youtubers and many different coders on gitpod

 ## Contact
 - Contact information for further inquiries or feedback.